nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ### Logging

-The following instance methods are available to log results from an executing job to be stored into the associated [`JobLogEntry`](../models/extras/joblogentry.md) record:
+The following instance methods are available to log results from an executing job to be stored into [`JobLogEntry`](../models/extras/joblogentry.md) records associated with the current [`JobResult`](../models/extras/jobresult.md):

 * `self.log(message)`
 * `self.log_debug(message)`